- Published on

 }

-- Upon first look, The encoding looked like
+- Upon first look, the encoding looked like

 ┌──(kali@kali)-[~/Desktop/htb/twomillion]